MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12b-m365-copilot.md

     ![Screenshot of PowerPoint presentation created by Copilot from a Word document.](./media/generative-ai/copilot-powerpoint-create-image.png)

 1. Select the second last slide in the presentation.
-Then, in the Copilot pane, ask to add a new slide using this prompt:
+Then, in the Copilot pane, use the **Add a slide about...** prompt to create a new slide about `the benefits of an eco-friendly approach to cleaning.`

-    ```
-    Add a slide that describes the benefits of an eco-friendly approach to cleaning.
-    ```

     ![Screenshot of PowerPoint presentation create a new slide.](./media/generative-ai/copilot-powerpoint-add-new-slide.png)